Nasazat/Inverse-filter/README.md

 A set of functions (MATLAB) for inverse filtering of signals acquired by the Neuralynx recording system in hybrid AC/DC mode

-IFtheor.m can be used for basic reconstruction using nominal filter values; signal vector and sampling rate are needed as input data
+IFtheor.m is used for basic reconstruction using nominal filter values; filtered signal vector and sampling rate are needed as input data

-IFtheor.m can be used for reconstruction using ko and tau parameters measured experimentally
+IFtheor.m is used for reconstruction using parameters k<sub>0</sub> and &tau; measured experimentally; filtered signal vector and sampling rate are needed as input data